CEIBA Intercontinental: History

 In 2009, the Agence France Press (AFP) reported that the CEO of CEIBA Intercontinental Mamadou Jaye, a Senegalese citizen of Gambian origin, left Equatorial Guinea with a suitcase containing 3.5 billion CFA francs (approximately 5 million euros or 6.5 million United States dollars) and spare ATR aircraft parts to negotiate trade deals with Côte d'Ivoire, The Gambia, Ghana, and Senegal and to establish a West African office for CEIBA.
 The report said that Jaye never returned to Equatorial Guinea.
 Jaye denied that he took money from the company and filed a lawsuit against Rodrigo Angwe, the Malabo-based correspondent for Agence France Presse and Radio France Internationale (RFI) who submitted the story.
 Angwe used an employee as a source; the employee said that he received the information from the internet.
 After the employee's admission, AFP and RFI retracted the story.
 Jaye accused Angwe of publishing the internet article himself.

-It continues to operate regional and internal flights.

-In 2022 it was announced the company would be privatised.
-In 2024 CEIBA was discussing selling a stake in the company to Ethiopian Airlines after an official expression of interest CEIBA is one among a number of state businesses due to be sold off under a 2019 IMF deal.
+In 2022, it was announced that CEIBA would be privatised.
+In 2024, Equatorial Guinea was discussing a plan to sell a stake in the company to Ethiopian Airlines after an official expression of interest; CEIBA is one of five state businesses due to be sold off under a 2019 IMF deal.

 Malabo to Madrid

-In 2012 the airline began operating the route with its own planes.
-This came after the route had been operating throughout the 90s, 00s, and early 10s, under Spanish airlines such as Spanair.
-As of 2013 had direct flights from Malabo to Madrid via a wetlease agreement with White Airways.
+In 2012, the airline made its first flight between Malabo and Madrid with its own planes.
+This came after the route had been operating throughout the 1990s, 2000s, and early 2010s, under Spanish airlines such as Spanair.
+In 2013, CEIBA had direct flights from Malabo to Madrid via a wet-lease agreement with White Airways.